 Small prep bowl: This is your landing spot for the mango cubes.

 Alright, let’s learn how to cut a mango.
-You can also watch this How to Cut Mango video opens in a new tab to see the technique in action.
+You can also watch this How To Cut a Mango video opens in a new tab to see the technique in action.

 Mangoes are amazingly versatile, as they go with both sweet and savory foods.
-Some of our favorite ideas and recipes include:
+Some of our favorite recipes include:

 Add mango chunks to your next seafood or pork kabob by glazing it with teriyaki sauce before grilling — sprinkle with toasted sesame seeds before serving.